 Are you in a position to develop or expand a compelling food-related project on the Blue Hill Peninsula?
 Each year, MFT awards grant funds for projects that promise to increase food sustainability and improve the health and well-being of Blue Hill Peninsula residents.
 Learn More.

 Persistent chemicals called PFAS can make their way from biosolids into farm products like milk.
 In partnership with MOFGA and MAine’s DACF, MFT is offering emergency grants to help dairy farmers affected by PFAS qualify for federal funding.
 Learn More.

 Contact us if you are…

 A farmer interested in business planning assistance or help “scaling up” to reach wholesale markets.

 A food retailer that wants to do more to help SNAP recipients access local food.

 Let's grow a bright future for farming in Maine, together.

-Our work in Farm Viability must keep pace with the renewed interest in local farming, and the growing involvement of young farmers, if we are to retain and build new markets and get more Maine food onto more Maine plates.
+Our work with our Farm Network must keep pace with the renewed interest in local farming, and the growing involvement of young farmers, if we are to retain and build new markets and get more Maine food onto more Maine plates.
 If you are not already an MFT member, please join today.
-If you are already a member, please consider a gift to support these critical and highly innovative Farm Viability programs.
+If you are already a member, please consider a gift to support this critical and highly innovative Farm Network.